 Situated approximately 260 km.
-(162 mi.) northwest of Lhasa, Namtso is the second largest saltwater lake in China and the largest in Tibet.
-It also holds the record of the highest altitude saltwater lake in the world.
-Famous for its high altitude, vast area and beautiful scenery, Namtso is definitely a touching place should not to be missed for any travelers who visit Tibet.
+(162 mi.) northwest of Lhasa, and requiring about 4-5 hours’ single way drive.
+Namtso is the second-largest saltwater lake in China and the largest in Tibet.
+With the altitude of 4,718m above sea level, it also holds the record of the highest altitude saltwater lake in the world.
+Famous for its high altitude, vast area, and beautiful scenery, Namtso is definitely a touching place that should not be missed for any travelers who visit Tibet.
 Its purity and solemnness are symbols of Qinghai-Tibet Plateau.

-The word "Namtso" means the Heavenly Lake in Tibetan, and it is regarded as one of the three holy lakes by local people.
-(The other two are Yamdrok Lake and Lake Manasarovar).
+The word "Namtso" means the Heavenly Lake in Tibetan, and it is regarded as one of the three holy lakes by local people (The other two are Yamdrok Lake and Lake Manasarovar).
 The pure water of the lake is a crystal-clear blue.
 Clear skies join the surface of the lake in the distance, creating an integrated, scenic vista.
-Soul of every visitor who has ever been here seems to be cleansed by the pure lake water.
+The soul of every visitor who has ever been here seeming to be cleansed by the pure lake water.

 The sight to see in Namtso